-HWC Member Kit Kelen was asked how he felt about being selected for the 2019 Newcastle Poetry Prize anthology, and this is what he said.
+HWC Member Kit Kelen was asked how he felt about being selected for the 2019 Newcastle Poetry Prize anthology.
+Watch the video to hear his poetic response!
 Will his poem ‘Hardanger’ win a prize from the $25,000 prize pool?
-Join us at the NPP event on October 26 to find out (info at the beginning of newsletter).

 Other Literary Events

 The Patrick White Oration is a new, major event for the Scone Literary Festival and will feature Christos Tsiolkas – award-winning author, critic, essayist, playwright and screenwriter in Conversation with Festival Patron, Phillip Adams.
 The Oration also doubles as the launch event for the Festival’s 2020 Program with ‘hot’ ticket specials that night only for the March event.